Inflationary phase and role of dark energy: Revisited: Introduction

 In cosmology essentially inflation is nothing but a rapid exponential expansion of the early Universe by a factor of at least $10^{78}$ in volume, driven by negative pressure.
 The detailed particle physics mechanism behind such phenomenon is still unknown to the researchers.
 It is also a super cooled expansion, when the temperature drops down from $10^{27}$ K to $10^{22}$ K, although exact drop of temperature is model dependent.
 Such relatively low temperature is maintained throughout the entire inflationary phase and at the end of inflation the reheating occurs to attain the pre-inflationary temperature.

 In the present article our motivation is to propose a new kind of inflation model based on the scalar potential with decreasing kinetic energy.
 The energy density is assumed to consist of a large constant part along with a small slowly varying part, termed as vacuum energy density.
-The constant part would generate an exponential expansion, whereas the variable part of the energy density participate in the dynamics of inflation.
+The constant part would generate an exponential expansion, whereas the variable part of the energy density participates in the dynamics of inflation.
 In a nutshell, therefore, we are strongly motivated by the idea that during inflationary age the expansion is approximately exponential in nature.
+In the ongoing work, basically we investigate role of dark energy in the inflationary model.

+The study is organized as follows: We provide the basic mathematical formulation including the Einstein field equations in Sec.~2.
+In Sec.~3 we have presented physical explanation of the proposed model, whereas some case studies have been featured in Sec.~4.
+The last Sec.~5 is devoted to provide some concluding remarks along with salient features.